AudreyKj/time-during-covid-19/README.md

 Exploring the concept of time during the Covid-19 pandemic, this project is a time capsule made with material found on social media and news feeds.

-The web app uses WebGL, an experimental web technology, to push the boundaries of web and software engineering.
+The web app uses WebGL, an experimental web technology, to push the boundaries between web experiences and software engineering.

 ## Tech Stack